melo/docker-perl-alt/README.md

 | `perl:5.36-slim` | `perl-latest-devel` / `perl-5.36-slim-devel` | `perl-latest-build` / `perl-5.36-slim-build` | `perl-latest-runtime` / `perl-5.36-slim-runtime` |
 | `perl:5.36` | `perl-full-devel` / `perl-5.36-devel` | `perl-full-build` / `perl-5.36-build` | `perl-full-runtime` / `perl-5.36-runtime` |

-See below on how to create a Dockerfile for you own project that makes full use of this setup, while making sure that you'll end up with the smallest possible final image.
+See below how to create a Dockerfile for your own project that makes full use of this setup, while making sure that you'll end up with the smallest possible final image.